php/php-langspec/spec/04-basic-concepts.md

 the same array HStore between the source and destination VStores.
 Note that the source VStore's type tag remains unchanged.
-For the purposes of this abstract model, the “Arr-D” type tag is considered identical to the “Arr” type in all respects except when specified otherwise.
+For the purposes of this abstract model, the “Arr-D” type tag is considered identical to the `array` type in all respects except when specified otherwise.

 To illustrate this, let's see how the previous example would be represented under the abstract model assuming the implementation defers